microsoft/BotBuilder-V3/Connector/tools/embed-chat-control.md

 ![Chat widget Token](/images/chatwidget-token.PNG)

-Copy the generated secret and embed tag and press “I’m done configuring Web Chat”
+Copy the generated secret and embed tag and press “I'm done configuring Web Chat”

 ## Step 2 : Embed the chat widget in your website